JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT-3 MERN STACK IMPLEMENTATION/README.md

 }
 ```

-* __Now that I have configured all the components of the React application I can start it up to pull in all the newly configured components__ <br/>
+* __Now that I have configured all the components of the React application I can start it to pull in the new configuration__ <br/>
 `npm run dev' command

 * __Now I am able to connect to my application from my local browser on port 3000.__ <br/>
 *I have added two new records as indicated in the screen shot*
 ![Add-records-with-React](./images/project-successful.PNG)

-* __The final check of my new MERN applicaiton stack is to check the two new records in the MongoDB.__ <br/>
+* __The final check of my new MERN application stack is to check the two new records in the MongoDB.__ <br/>
 *I can see my new records were added sucessfully to my MongoDB*
 ![React Added Records Exist](./images/mlab-mongodb-project-successful.PNG)